ranawael1/django-react-task/README.md

 # Market App
-The web application  is built using Django,Django restframework, React, HTML, CSS, Bootstrap and JavaScript.
+The web application  is built using Django,Django restframework, MySQL, InfluxDB , React, HTML, CSS, Bootstrap and JavaScript.
 You will need to login to be able to view and buy products.

 ## Content